JVerwolf/byzantine_generals/README.md

   -m RECURSION      The level of recursion in the algorithm, where M > 0 -G GENERALS       A string of generals (ie 'l,t,l,l,l'...), where l is loyal and
                     t is a traitor.
 The first general is the Commander.
-  -O ORDER          The order the commander gives to its lieutenants (O ∈
+  -O ORDER          The order the commander gives to the other generals (O ∈
                     {ATTACK,RETREAT})
 ```